Updated 7 August 2020

 Which digital platform is used?

 The County Court of Victoria has created consolidated information packs on recent changes to its operations in response to COVID-19.
-These documents are available by clicking here.

 The presiding Judge in each matter, in their discretion, will determine whether a hearing, if listed, is to proceed in person or remotely.
 Once a matter is listed for hearing, all parties will be notified of its method of delivery.